Experiential learning resources for the innovative educator

 Step 4: Career Exploration

 Once students have identified their interests, strengths, challenges, goals, etc. using their personal learning plan resource, they can begin their career exploration experience.
-I do this through self-directed project-based learning, and my senior experience resource includes the templates for this PBL project.
+I do this through self-directed project-based learning, and my senior project resource includes the templates for this PBL project.

 You can expect this project-based learning experience to take anywhere from 1-2 weeks.
 This is my process: